SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 ![API access page](/images/device-protocols/sigfox/sigfox-connectivity.png)

-Click **Save** to save your settings.
-If everything is correct, a message "Credentials successfully saved" will be displayed.
+Click **Save**.
+If you have entered the correct information, a message "Credentials successfully saved" will be displayed.

-To add another connection, click on Add Connection in the bottom left side of the screen and then follow the steps mentioned above to create the new connection.
+To add another connection, click on **Add Connection** and then follow the above steps.

-### Updating connection information for an existing connection
+### Updating existing connection

-If you wish to update the connection information for a particular connection, navigate to the **Connectivity** page and switch to the **Sigfox provider settings** tab.
-Select the desired connection.
-Enter the connection information mentioned above and click **Save** to update the previous connection information
+Select the existing connection and update the required fields and Save the connection.

 WARNING: When the connection is updated, currently it is updated, without displaying the devices associated with the connection.

 ###  Deleting an existing connection

-In order to delete an existing connection, go to the Administration and click **Connectivity** in the **Settings** menu and switch to the **Sigfox provider settings** tab.

-Select the connection to be deleted.
-Click on the Delete button which is on the right of connection at the bottom.
+Select the connection to be deleted and click on the Delete button.

-There is a prompt that gives a warning regarding the deletion of the connection.
-Click on the link **Click to download a list with affected devices**, so that the devices present in the downloaded list can be re-registered to a different connection.
-For details on these information see the **Registering LoRa devices** section on how to register the device.
+A warning message appears if there are devices associated with the selected connection with the link **Click to download a list with affected devices**.
+Clicking on the link downloads a file which contains devices associated with the selected connection.
+Re-register the devices to a different connection before deleting the connection.

-Then click on the **Delete** button in the prompt.
-Click on **Cancel** to cancel the deletion of connection.

 WARNING: When the connection is deleted, currently it is deleted, without displaying the devices associated with the connection.